 "I'm really looking forward to it," Warren said by phone Monday from Los Angeles.
 The actress hasn't seen the show live but caught one song during the Tony Award telecast and called it "scrumptious."

 Warren's turn as Cinderella, which came eight years after Julie Andrews played the part in a TV movie, also starred Walter Pidgeon, Stuart Damon, Ginger Rogers and Celeste Holm.
-Next year is the 50th anniversary of that production and a special DVD of it was released last year.
+Next year is the 50th anniversary of that production and a new DVD is planned.